 - Keep entrances to balconies locked.
 Always supervise small children on balconies.

-- Install safety guards across balcony entries, and make sure there are no horizontal bars or footholds children could use to climb on.
+- Install safety guards across balcony entries, and make sure there are no horizontal bars or footholds that children could use to climb on to reach the balcony.

 - Keep balcony furniture away from railings to prevent children climbing up and over the railings.

 - Make sure balcony railings are vertical and at least 1 m high.
 The gaps between railings should be no wider than 12.5 cm.

 There are 3 important things that can influence the seriousness of a fall:

 - The height children fall from: the lower the height, the lower the danger.
 Children under 5 years shouldn’t have access to heights over 1.5 m, and older children shouldn’t have access to heights over 2 m.

 - The surface children might fall onto: hard surfaces like concrete, ceramic tiles and even compacted sand are more hazardous to fall onto than softer surfaces.
 A bed of tan-bark or pine mulch under play equipment provides a softer landing.
 These beds must be at least 30 cm deep.

 - The things children might hit as they fall: put sharp-edged furniture like coffee tables and bedside tables in areas where children are unlikely to fall on them.
 You can also use corner protectors on the edges.

 Child safety experts recommend that you don’t use baby walkers.
 Baby walkers can cause serious injuries.
 For example, if a baby walker tips over or falls down stairs, children can suffer head and other serious injuries like fractures.
 Find out more about baby walkers in our safe baby furniture checklist.